 With subtle changes in tone of voice, the actress is able to distinguish between the various characters, in a narration that does Tolstoy justice.
 If you found yourself unable to read the book, intimidated by its length, the audiobook may be the perfect alternative.

-If you’re in the mood for something biographical, Ashlee Vance’s authorized biography gives a great deal of insight into the entrepreneur behind PayPal, but now better known for his futuristic car company, Tesla.
+If you’re in the mood for something biographical, Ashlee Vance’s authorized biography gives a great deal of insight into the entrepreneur behind PayPal, who is now better known for his futuristic car company, Tesla.

 Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future is a biography, but Vance inserts himself in the story in a way that gives insight into Musk’s personality through their interactions.

-The biography reveals a childhood where Musk was the target of bullying in his hometown of Pretoria, South Africa, gives insight into his education at the University of Pennsylvania (and the innovative ways he found to pay his tuition).
-It goes on to his journey founding PayPal (which he later sold for $1.5 billion), and of course, the founding of Tesla.
+The biography reveals a childhood where Musk was the target of bullying in his hometown of Pretoria, South Africa.
+It also gives insight into his education at the University of Pennsylvania (and the innovative ways he found to pay his tuition).
+It goes on to his journey founding PayPal (which he later sold for $1.5 billion).
+And, of course, the founding of Tesla.